KwesiJoe/Police-shootings/README.md

 # US Police shootings
-This dashboard contains a visual analysis of the US police shootings dataset.
+This dashboard contains a visuals of the US police shootings dataset.
 The goal of this analysis was to find if fatal shootings of blacks by the US police was racially motivated.
 ![Image of Dashboard](https://github.com/KwesiJoe/Police-shootings/blob/master/Dashboard.png)

 ## About the data